 16. St. Catherine’s Church

-St. Catherineâs Church (St. Katharinen) is the third of the five main churches that youâll encounter on this Hamburg walking tour.
-It has been around since the 13th century and is known as Marinerâs church due to its vicinity to the water.
-The base of the tower is the sole remnant of the original building.
-The top of the 116-meter tower of this church is beautifully capped by a Baroque-inspired steeple with archesâ a characteristic feature of Hamburgâs skyline.
+St. Catherine’s Church (St. Katharinen) is the third of the five main churches that you’ll encounter on this Hamburg walking tour.
+It has been around since the 13th century and is often referred to as the “Mariner’s Church” due to its historical association with sailors and seafarers navigating the Elbe River.

-Like the St. Jamesâ Church, St. Catherineâs Church incurred heavy damage during World War II and was subsequently rebuilt and restored.
-Like most Lutheran churches, it is quite simple from the inside with amazing stain glass windows and a beautiful wooden carving of St Catherine.
+Like most Lutheran churches, it is quite simple from the inside with amazing stained glass windows and a beautiful wooden carving of St Catherine.

 Directions

-Your next stop is the St. Nikolai Memorial (17) which can be reached via Neue GröningerstraĂe and Willy-Brandt-StraĂe.
-Youâll be walking a distance of 500 m.
+Your next stop is the St. Nikolai Memorial (17).
+Head north on Neue Gröningerstraße and turn left onto Willy-Brandt-Straße.
+You’ll be walking a distance of 550 m.

 17. St. Nikolai Memorial

-The erstwhile St. Nikolai Church (St. Nicholasâ Church) was erected in the 12th century and was one of Hamburgâs five principal churches.
-The church was rebuilt in the Neo-Gothic style after the Great Fire of 1842 and eventually rose to a height of 147 meters.
-During the air raids (Operation Gomorrah) of World War II, much of St. Nikolai Church suffered heavy damage barring the spire.
+The erstwhile St. Nikolai Church (St. Nicholas’ Church) was erected in the 12th century and was one of Hamburg’s five principal churches.
+After the Great Fire of 1842, the church was rebuilt in the Neo-Gothic style, eventually reaching a height of 147 meters.

 A glass elevator whisks visitors up to a viewing platform 76 meters high from where you are accorded wonderful views of Hamburg, as well as historical photographs of the cityscape, permitting an intriguing contrast of the skyline before and after 1943.